mdolab/pygeo/doc/citation.rst

 For more background and theory on the legacy FFD implementation, see `this paper <http://umich.edu/~mdolaboratory/pdf/Kenway2010b.pdf>`__.

-    \G. K. W. Kenway, G. J. Kennedy, and Martins, J. R. R. A., “A CAD-Free Approach to High-Fidelity Aerostructural Optimization”, in Proceedings of the 13th AIAA/ISSMO Multidisciplinary Analysis Optimization Conference, Fort Worth, TX, 2010.
+    \G. K. W. Kenway, G. J. Kennedy, and J. R. R. A. Martins, “A CAD-Free Approach to High-Fidelity Aerostructural Optimization”, in Proceedings of the 13th AIAA/ISSMO Multidisciplinary Analysis Optimization Conference, Fort Worth, TX, 2010.

 .. code-block:: bibtex